- Policy Number: FA.81.002

 Tenants - Tenants are defined as any organization or person(s), or employees of an organization or person(s), who possess an executed lease with CI.

-Pedestrians – Pedestrians are defined as any person walking.
+Pedestrians – Pedestrians are defined as any person walking or using a wheelchair.

 University property – All property owned, leased, and /or controlled by CSU Channel Islands, excluding University Glen and the Town Center, Boating Instruction and Safety Center, and satellite campuses.